Give Wisdom. Share Joy. Get up to 30% off the best gift for pet parents

 There are many responsibilities to consider when breeding cats.
 Regardless of test results it is important that your cat is in good general health and that you are in a position to care for the kittens if new responsible owners are not found.
 For first time or novice breeders, advice can be found at most cat registry websites.

-This disease is autosomal dominant with incomplete penetrance meaning that one copy of the variant is needed for disease signs to occur.
-However, the relative risk of disease development in cats with two copies of the variant is ten times that of a cat with one copy of the variant.
+This genetic variant is considered to most closely to follow an autosomal recessive mode of inheritance meaning that usually two copies of the variant are needed for disease signs to occur.
 Due to the high frequency of the HCM variant within the Maine Coon breed, cats with one copy of the disease variant may be considered for breeding with cats tested clear for the HCM variant in order to maintain genetic diversity within the breed.
 Approximately half of the kittens in a litter from this breeding will have no copies of the HCM variant and half will have one copy of the HCM variant.
-However, it is important to note that cats with one copy of the variant will have a slight increased risk of disease development in comparison to cats with zero copies of the variant.
-Please note: It is possible that disease signs similar to the ones caused by the HCM variant could develop due to a different genetic or clinical cause.
+Kittens in a litter expected to contain carriers should be tested before breeding.
+Carrier to carrier matings are not advised as the resulting litter may contain kittens with two copies of the HCM variant.
+Please note: It is possible that disease signs similar to the ones caused by this HCM variant could develop due to a different genetic or clinical cause.

 Technical Details